datalad-handbook/book/docs/intro/installation.rst

 """"""""""

 There are two ways to get DataLad on Windows 10: one is within Windows itself, the other is using WSL, the Windows Subsystem for Linux.
+We recommend the former, but information on how to use the WSL can be found here:

+.. container:: toggle

+   .. container:: header

+      Using the Windows Subsystem for Linux

+   You can find out how to install the Windows Subsystem for Linux at `ubuntu.com/wsl <https://ubuntu.com/wsl>`_.
+Afterwards, proceed with your installation as described in the installation instructions for Linux.

 Note: Using Windows itself comes with some downsides.
 In general, DataLad can feel a bit sluggish on Windows systems.
 This is because of